wprichar/DevOPs-tooling/README.md

 ### Performance test stage

-In the **Performance test with Blazemeter** tile, performance testing is completed with Taurus and Blazemeter.
+In the **Performance test with BlazeMeter** tile, performance testing is completed with Taurus and BlazeMeter.
 You can monitor the testing pass/fail status in **View logs and history**.
-Once the stage finishes, a link will load and you can view a graphical representation of your test results on the Blazemeter website.
-The scripts that are sent to Blazemeter for performance testing are in the **performanceTest.yml** file in the root directory of your DevOps Services project.
+Once the stage finishes, a link will load and you can view a graphical representation of your test results on the BlazeMeter website.
+The scripts that are sent to BlazeMeter for performance testing are in the **performanceTest.yml** file in the root directory of your DevOps Services project.
 In this configuration file, you set the pass/fail thresholds in **criteria** under **reporting**.
 You can change the milliseconds and duration of time in average response time (avg-rt) or the percentage of fails (fail) with the duration.

 ### Selenium test stage